 Stone cladding by Hofmann Naturstein

-Ulm’s new synagogue and Jewish community center is situated on a historically significant site, near the city’s former synagogue which had been destroyed during Kristallnacht, or the Night of Broken Glass, along with thousands of other Jewish-owned storefronts, schools and homes.
+Ulm’s new synagogue and Jewish community center is situated on a historically significant site, near where the former synagogues had been destroyed during Kristallnacht, or the Night of Broken Glass, along with thousands of other Jewish-owned storefronts, schools and homes.

 For the most part, the building’s limestone-clad façades are somber and introspective.
-Special care was taken to create tight joints between the stone elements, with limestone-colored mortar filling the gaps, to create a uniform surface with relatively few openings.
+Special care was taken to create tight joints between the stone elements with limestone-colored mortar filling the gaps, creating a uniform surface with relatively few openings.
 However, at the south-east corner — pointing in the direction of Jerusalem — the façade is perforated by a tessellated pattern of openings which illuminate the main worship space.
-Each of these 600, Star-of-David-shaped openings was cut into the limestone before installation using a high-pressure water jet.
+Each of these 600 Star-of-David-shaped openings was cut into the limestone before installation using a high-pressure water jet.

 Ramon Grey limestone cladding by ABC Stone

 The Barnes Foundation was built to house the art collection of the late Albert Barnes — a sprawling assortment of French Impressionist, Modernist and Post-Modernist paintings — as it was moved from Merion, Pennsylvania, to the city of Philadelphia.
-The façades are composed of 12-foot tall panels of limestone cladding, each weighing approximately 4,800 pounds.
-The panels have been staggered to give them the appearance of stacked stone blocks, above which is perched a cantilevering glass box.
+The façades are composed of 12-foot-tall panels of limestone, each weighing approximately 4,800 pounds.
+The panels have been staggered to give them the appearance of stacked stone blocks, above which is perched a cantilevered glass box.